Guildford: Emergency services and justice

 The first police force in Guildford was established by the Guildford Watch Committee in 1836, which appointed nine constables, led by a part-time superintendent.
 In 1851, it briefly merged with the Surrey Constabulary, responsible for much of the rest of the county, but the two were separated again three years later.
-By 1866, the Guilford force has sixteen officers, one of whom had a salary paid by the LSWR.
+By 1866, the Guilford force had sixteen officers, one of whom had a salary paid by the LSWR.
 Five additional officers were employed in 1932, when the borough was enlarged.

-Between 1840 and 1864, severe outbursts of semi-organised lawlessness, commonly known as the "Guy Riots", occurred in Guildford.
+Between 1840 and 1864, severe outbursts of semi-organised lawlessness, commonly known as the Guy Riots, occurred in Guildford.
 The violence was focused on celebrations for the Fifth of November, but was amplified by local political issues.
 The rioters would rampage through the town after nightfall, damaging property and assaulting local residents.
 Following severe lawlessness in March and September 1863, 200 soldiers were dispatched to the town in anticipation of further violence that November.
 The army was able to disperse the rioters and four ringleaders were arrested.
 They were sentenced to hard labour the following April and there was no repeat of the violence in subsequent years.

 In 1941, the Guildford police force was amalgamated again with the Surrey Constabulary as a wartime efficiency measure and the merger became permanent in 1947.
 The following year, the combined force moved its headquarters to Mount Browne in Sandy Lane.
-As of 2022, the local police force is Surrey Police and Guildford Police Station is on Walnut Tree Close, on the site of the former market.
+As of 2022, the local police force is Surrey Police and Guildford Police Station is at Margaret Road, GU1 4QS, on the site of the former cattle market.

 Guildford Fire Brigade was founded in 1863 as a volunteer force.
 Initially the horse-drawn fire engine was housed in a shed in North Street, but a brick building (now the public toilets) was built in the same road in 1872 The Guildford Brigade merged with others in Surrey in 1947, when the service became the responsibility of the county council.
 In 2022, the fire authority for Guildford is Surrey County Council and the town fire station is at Ladymead.

 The ambulance service in Guildford was provided by St John Ambulance until 1966, when the county council set up its own service.
 In 2022, local ambulance services are run by the South East Coast Ambulance Service and the ambulance station is on London Road.